 Culinary Careers for Executive Chefs

 Chefs who gain experience in a supervisory capacity, may become executive chefs with responsibility for more than one kitchen.
-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, job growth is -1 percent, or little or no change, but competition is predicted to be high in areas such as upscale restaurants, hotels, and casinos where the pay tends to be higher.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, job growth is 5 percent, which is slower than average, but competition is predicted to be high in areas such as upscale restaurants, hotels, and casinos where the pay tends to be higher.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 As the affluent 55-plus population, who tend to frequent fine dining restaurants, increases, the demand for highly skilled cooks and chefs is also expected to increase.